DHTMLX/gantt-docs/data/desktop/server_side.md

 <h3 id="createdp"> Creating DataProcessor</h3>

-While creating a DataProcessor via the API method **createDataProcessor()** you have several possible options for passing parameters.
+While creating a DataProcessor via the API method api/gantt_createdataprocessor.md you have several possible options for passing parameters.

 1\.
 Use one of the predefined request modes, as in: